 The second single from Fifth Harmony’s self-titled album is titled “Angel,” and we are feeling everything about it.
 Produced by Skrillex and Poo Bear, the song itself carries the heart of skrillex throughout the back track sound.
 The post-breakup song’s first line says it all, “Who said I was an angel?”
 The girls sing about a relationship that did not last and they aren’t taking the blame for it.
 Taking the ‘your loss’ approach to the separation; letting the ex know that they are not to be forgotten.
-Indeed, Angel is already stuck in our heads, making us even more impatient to hear their third album releasing on August 25th.
+Indeed, Angel is already stuck in our heads, making us even more impatient to hear their third (now final) album released on August 25th.

 4. Birthday Girl - "Welcome Home Frank Bastard"

-Our rising artist pick-of-the-week goes to the trio band Birthday Girl with Hide & Seek Records, made up by Twins, Martin & Fran Baxter and James Corden.
+Our rising artist pick-of-the-week goes to the trio band, Birthday Girl with Hide & Seek Records; made up by Twins, Martin & Fran Baxter and James Corden.
 They bring listeners from around the globe an aggressive sound from Stockholm, Sweden.
 And this one right here, Welcome home Frank Bastard is an anxiety ridden song about a lonely man who loses it and takes out his frustration on his cat, ultimately killing it.
 The overall tone of the song invokes isolation and complete rage; a feeling the band has admittedly shared with us.
 According to the band, Birthday Girls music - in general - resonates with, “People who enjoy their anxiety.”

 When we asked the band if they thought the meaning behind the song has evolved since it's original creation, they said, “In a way it does change sometimes.
 Before starting Birthday Girl we lived in England, and left because it's a horrible place, so I sometimes see the song as us returning to England and being disgusted at how it's fallen apart.”